iosoft/listings-directory-classifieds/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create new page with [webdirectory] shortcode

+== Screenshots ==

+1. search blocks

+2. Google maps and map markers

+3. Different types of content fields

+4. Management of listing Images and Videos

+5. Listing at frontend

+6. Listing at frontend

 == Changelog ==